-Getting into Town from the Airport -- Loop 410 and U.S. 281 S. intersect just outside the airport.
+Getting into Town from the Airport — Loop 410 and U.S. 281 S. intersect just outside the airport.
 If you’re renting a car here, it should take about 15 to 20 minutes to drive downtown via U.S. 281 S. Most hotels within a mile or two provide free shuttle service to and from the airport (check when you make your reservation).
 If you’re staying downtown, however, you’ll most likely have to pay your own way.

 If you're visiting from abroad and plan to rent a car in the United States, keep in mind that foreign driver's licenses are usually recognized in the U.S., but you should get an international one if your home license is not in English.

 If you plan to rent a car in the United States, you probably won't need the services of an additional automobile organization.
 If you're planning to buy or borrow a car, automobile-association membership is recommended.
 AAA (American Automobile Association; tel.
 800/222-4357; www.aaa.com) is the country's largest auto club and supplies its members with maps, insurance, and, most important, emergency road service.

 As has been said of Rome, all roads lead to San Antonio.
-The city is fed by four interstates (I-35, I-10, I-37, and I-410), three U.S. highways (U.S. 281, U.S. 90, U.S. 87, U.S. 181, and U.S. 87), four state highways (Tex.
-16, Tex.
-211, Tex.
-151, and Tex.
-1604), and several Farm-to-Market (FM) roads.
+The city is fed by four interstates (I-35, I-10, I-37, and I-410), five U.S. highways (U.S. 281, U.S. 90, U.S. 87, U.S. 181, and U.S. 81), and five state highways (Hwy.
+16, Hwy.
+13, Hwy.
+211, Hwy.
+151, and Hwy.
+1604).
 In San Antonio, I-410 and Hwy.
 1604, which circle the city, are referred to as Loop 410 and Loop 1604.
-All freeways lead into the central business district; U.S. 281 and Loop 410 are closest to the airport.
+All freeways lead into the central business district; as noted before, U.S. 281 and Loop 410 are closest to the airport.